Skip to content

 Once the property has been made safe, the engineer will explain that any work on appliances (such as cookers, boilers or fires) has to be carried out by a Gas Safe (formerly CORGI) registered engineer.

-Report the problem to the Repairs Service Department on free phone 0800 1123 444.
+Report the problem to the Repairs Service 01438 242666.

-For out of hours, please call 01438 314963.
+For out-of-hours, please call 01438 314963.